 To Monitor Treatment

 The IEP-serum test can also be used to monitor treatment for autoimmune disorders or certain types of cancer.
-For example, if you are being treated for multiple myeloma, your doctor will use the test to measure treatment success.
-Because the IEP-serum test measures the amount of proteins in the body, your doctor can determine if protein levels are increasing or decreasing.
+For example, if you’re being treated for multiple myeloma, your doctor will use the test to measure treatment success.
+Because the IEP-serum test measures the amount of proteins in your body, your doctor can determine if protein levels are increasing or decreasing.

-A doctor or nurse typically administers the IEP-serum test.
-You will be required to provide a blood sample.
+A doctor or lab technician typically performs the IEP-serum test.
+You need to give a blood sample.
 The blood sample is commonly taken from the arm with a needle.
-The blood is collected in a tube and sent to a lab for analysis.
-Once the results are reported from the lab, your doctor will be able to provide you with more information about the results and what they mean.
+Your blood is collected in a tube and sent to a lab for analysis.
+Once the results are reported from the lab, your doctor will be able to provide you with the results and what they mean.

 No specific preparation is needed for the test.
 However, immunizations affect the test results.
-If you have had any vaccines in the past six months, be sure to tell your doctor.
+Tell your doctor if you’ve had any vaccines in the past six months.

-Medications such as phenytoin (Dilantin), oral contraceptives, methadone, procainamide, and gamma globulin may also increase Igs.
-This will impact the results of the test.
-Medications such as aspirin, bicarbonates, and corticosteroids may also alter test results.
+These may impact the results of your test.
+Medications such as aspirin, bicarbonates, and corticosteroids may also affect your test results.
+Tell your doctor about any medications you’re taking.

-Patients undergoing the IEP-serum test may experience some discomfort when the blood sample is drawn.
-Needle sticks may result in pain at the injection site during the test.
-Following the test, patients may experience pain or throbbing at the injection site.
+You may experience some discomfort while your blood is being drawn.
+Needle sticks may result in pain at the injection site.
+You may experience pain or throbbing at the injection site after the test.

 The risks of the IEP-serum test are minimal.
 These risks are common to most blood tests.
 Potential risks for the test include: